projectcalico/calico-neutron/doc/source/devref/l3_only_networks.rst

 In other words, Calico believes that having a reliable and comprehensible security policy is more important for many deployments than knowing or controlling how the networks involved are connected.
-It follows that there should be a way of using OpenStack/Neutron where security policy is a first-class concept, in the sense of not being contingent on other parts of the data model.

 Shared or overlapping IPs
 ~~~~~~~~~~~~~~~~~~~~~~~~~